 Since taxis to Munich’s airport are expensive, a better option is to take the train to and from the nearby Hackerbrücke S-Bahn Train Station.
 The train costs €11.70 and takes 45 minutes.

-The Marsstraße tram stop directly in front of the hotel, providing a cost effective and convenient option for travel within Munich.
-It’s a quick ride to spots like the Viktualienmarkt and the Marienplatz .
+The Marsstraße tram stops directly in front of the hotel, providing a cost-effective and convenient option for travel within Munich.
+It’s a quick ride to spots like the Viktualienmarkt and the Marienplatz.

 Book Your Munich Hotel

-Rooms at Citadines Arnulpark Munich are value priced but are likely higher at busy times of the year like Oktoberfest and the Christmas season.
-Plan ahead and click here to research the best rates for this hotel.
+Rooms at Citadines Arnulpark Munich are value-priced but are likely higher at busy times of the year like Oktoberfest and the Christmas season.